Some Applications of Abelianization in Gromov-Witten Theory: Examples

 Finally, we can get a ``bigger'' slice of the Lagrangian cone as follows.
-The $(\Gm)^5$-action on $X$ given by scaling the columns of $M$ descends to an action on $X\sslash G$, and the induced action on the coarse moduli space of $X\sslash G$ has isolated fixed points and isolated 1-dimensional orbits.
-Hence we may apply \cite[Thm~4.2]{CCK}.
+The $(\Gm)^5$-action on $X$ given by scaling the columns of $M$ descends to an action on $X\sslash G$, and the induced action on the coarse moduli space of $X\sslash G$ has isolated fixed points and isolated 1-dimensional orbits.\note{I'm a little bit unsure about what the correct fixed locus or one-dimensional orbit on the coarse space of $X\sslash G$ is, but it is certainly contained in the stupidest definition (the one in terms of sets).
+This one agrees with the description of fixed points and 1-dim orbits for Gr.
+In a little more detail: any point of $X^{ss}$ can be put into "standard form" where two of the columns are equal to the identity matrix.
+A point is stupid-fixed iff, when it is in standard form, all other coordinates are zero.
+There are 10 such points.
+(This is almost certainly not a fixed point of $X\sslash G$ without taking a cover of the stack; maybe it is a fixed point of the coarse space?)
+A point generates a 1-dim orbit iff, when it is in standard form, exactly one other coordinate is not zero.
+Scaling that coordinate is in a single orbit.} Hence we may apply \cite[Thm~4.2]{CCK}.
 Using $t_0$ and $t_1$ as formal variables, we obtain that $\varphi^*J(t_0\one + t_1 c_1(\cL_\theta)\one, q, z)$ is equal to